Released September 19, 2025

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Georgia fell to 60.6 percent in June from 60.7 percent in the prior month.
+The labor force participation rate in Georgia remained unchanged at 60.6 percent in August.

 The 10-year high for the labor force participation rate in Georgia was 63.9 percent occurring in September 2017, and the 10-year low was 59.6 percent occurring in September 2020.